Procionegobbo/Procionegobbo/README.md

 - 🔭 I’m currently working on various projects at [Fitprime](https://github.com/FitprimeLabs)
-- 🌱 I’m alway try to learn new things
+- 🌱 I’m always try to learn new things

 ---